• Home 2

 We provide the secretariat for the All-Party Parliamentary Group on Miscarriages of Justice.

-Our directors include Barry Sheerman MP, chair of the APPG on Miscarriages of Justice; Glyn Maddocks KC, a leading criminal appeals specialist with more than 30 years’ experience; Dr Jon Robins, journalist and criminology lecturer at Brighton University; and Sue James, chief executive of the Legal Action Group.
+Our directors include Barry Sheerman, former chair of the APPG on Miscarriages of Justice; Glyn Maddocks KC, a leading criminal appeals specialist with more than 30 years’ experience; Dr Jon Robins, journalist and criminology lecturer at Brighton University; and Sue James, chief executive of the Legal Action Group.

 The aim of the Future Justice Project is to discuss, debate and agree upon evidence-based policy recommendations that would: